 5. Do this automatic check routine often – ideally every 10-15 minutes.

-It is fairly easy to set up this kind of monitoring routine on your CI system by using Testdroid Jenkins plugin and by utilizing the automation scripts created in Step 1: Functional and Compatibility testing and Step 2: Performance and Load testing.
-The point is that you just select the scripts that test the most common use cases, add some scripts for fetching the latest version of your app from app store and you just configure your CI system to run these in frequent intervals against your production back-end to ensure that everything is in sync and everything works.
+It is fairly easy to set up this kind of monitoring routine on your CI system by using Bitbar Jenkins plugin and by utilizing the automation scripts created in Step 1: Functional and Compatibility testing and Step 2: Performance and Load testing.
+The point is that you just select the scripts that test the most common use cases, add some scripts for fetching the latest version of your app from app store and you just configure your CI system to run these infrequent intervals against your production back-end to ensure that everything is in sync and everything works.
 This way you will also get live feedback that all systems that you are integrating with (such as payment systems) work as well.

 Making sense of the results

-Naturally running the same scripts in loop every 10-15 minutes creates a lot of test results and there can be a lot of redundant data if everything works but there are several ways to make your monitoring really smart and capable of seeing beyond all this redundant info.
+Naturally running the same scripts in a loop every 10-15 minutes creates a lot of test results and there can be a lot of redundant data if everything works but there are several ways to make your monitoring really smart and capable of seeing beyond all this redundant info.
 You can integrate your monitoring tests with generic monitoring dashboards such as Nagios or Zabbix where you can create result based rules like “If this test fails 3 times in a row, create a level 1 alarm”.
 These alarms can then be routed to be sent out as e-mails, SMSes or even to your favorite instant messaging/group collaboration app.
 This way you are always on top of what the live status of your service is and you are able to act immediately if something breaks.

 Next week’s blog post on getting your mobile apps and services to holiday readiness will cover the ultimate Holiday Readiness checklist.